-An introduction to atomic and molecular structures, acid-base and redox reactions, transition metal complexes, systematic chemistry and physical properties of metals and elements in the periodic table.
-Examples of industrial practice from the metal processing industry and energy generation and storage technologies will also be discussed.
-The fundamentals of chemical analysis of inorganic compounds, by both classical "wet" volumetric analysis and instrumental methods are covered in the experiments.
+Introduction to atomic and molecular structures, acid-base and redox reactions, transition metal complexes, and detailed chemical properties of the main group elements in the periodic table.
+Examples of industrial practice in metal processing industry and energy generation/storage technologies.
+Fundamentals of chemical analysis of inorganic compounds, by both classical "wet" volumetric analysis and instrumental methods.